nhsx/AnalyticsUnit/content/phdinterns.md

 **Experience Blog** (to go on technical store)

-half page description of internship experience with learning/feedback.
+Half page description of internship experience with learning/feedback.
 Optional to do this as a blog but we will need to capture some feedback please.

 **Technical Blog** (to go on technical store or sit as an io page on the repo)